Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 ### About me

 My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth year PhD candidate in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/).
 I am interested in econometrics with a focus on panel data and causal inference.
-Click [here](https://drive.google.com/file/d/1D1kX0qi5IJsP2ikEBsCDgj1oTDCIpTzR/view?usp=sharing) for a copy of my CV (updated Dec 2024).
+Click [here](https://drive.google.com/file/d/1D1kX0qi5IJsP2ikEBsCDgj1oTDCIpTzR/view?usp=sharing) for a copy of my CV.

 ### Work in progress
 <span style="font-weight: bold; color: gray;">Online Updating for Linear Panel Regressions</span>  <a href="https://drive.google.com/file/d/1RYYiOoaNpwb0QlAOAeb1EZ90yPcIShnK/view?usp=sharing">[slides]</a>